 Princess Mononoke Princess Mononoke is a period drama set in the late Muromachi period (approximately 1337 to 1573) of Japan, but with fantasy elements.
 The story follows the young Emishi warrior Ashitaka's involvement in the struggle between the supernatural guardians of a forest and the humans who consume its resources.
 The term "Mononoke" (物の怪 or もののけ?) is not a name, but a general term in the Japanese language for a spirit or monster; a closer rendering of the title into English would be "The Mononoke Princess" or "The Spirit Princess".
 Princess Mononoke was first released in Japan on July 12, 1997, and in the United States on October 29, 1999.
+It was the first Studio Ghibli film to be a major hit outside of Japan and began Ghibli's worldwide attention.
 Plot In Muromachi period Japan, an Emishi village is attacked by a demon (祟り神, tatari-gami?).
 Soon after, San infiltrates Irontown to kill Eboshi, but Ashitaka intervenes, knocking them both unconscious.
-Meanwhile, a large clan of boars, led by the blind boar-god Okkoto (Okkotonushi) attack Irontown to save the forest.
-Cast Production
+Cast Production Themes

-5 World Changing Decisions (Made for Ridiculous Reasons) Rome wasn't built by accident, and Hitler didn't decide to invade Poland on the flip of a coin.
+Photographer Martin Schoeller 5 World Changing Decisions (Made for Ridiculous Reasons) Rome wasn't built by accident, and Hitler didn't decide to invade Poland on the flip of a coin.
 Society is shaped by powerful men with a vision, for better or worse.
 Well, mostly.
-As it turns out, some of the most important changes in pop culture and world history have turned on some guy shrugging and saying, "screw it."
 The Mayflower Lands at Plymouth Rock for a Beer Run Everyone knows the Pilgrims settled in Plymouth because they were searching for a place that would let them practice religious freedom (and that wasn't the Netherlands).
 The Arbitrary Reason: Actually, it was about beer.
 "It's not beer, it's just a rock!"
 The more standard story is that the bad weather made navigation almost impossible and people were getting sick, so they had to stop somewhere.
-"We could not take time for further search or consideration, our victuals being much spent, especially our beer" -The First Goddamn Americans (1622) The World-Changing Consequences: As did their obsession with beer.
-November 4, 1990.
+"We could not take time for further search or consideration, our victuals being much spent, especially our beer" -The First Goddamn Americans (1622) Since beer was boiled, it was cleaner than what passed for regular water at the time and therefore safer to drink (especially during long trips).
+The World-Changing Consequences: As did their obsession with beer.